 2017.
-NDC makes deal to acquire adjoining auto clinic, increases plan to over 50,000 sq ft, does not use that “new” space to add any public use back in, releases a three-story glass design received as “Bethesda style.”
+NDC makes deal to acquire adjoining auto clinic, increases plan to over 50,000 sq ft of offices, retail, and restaurants (no housing).
+They do not use that “new” space to add any public use back in.
+Three-story glass design received as “Bethesda style.”

 April 2018.
 Community Vision hosts a packed Town Hall with State Highway Administration.
 Residents and Fire Chief express concerns about safety and traffic issues created by plan.